taj-ny/Darkly/README.md

   <img src="logo.png"/>
 </p>

+**This is a personal fork of lightly where I merge pull requests sent to [Luwx/Lightly](https://github.com/Luwx/Lightly)**

 *Lightly* is a fork of breeze theme style that aims to be visually modern and minimalistic.

+# Notes about this fork

+- Do not open pull requests directly here unless they change/require some code that has diverged from upstream
+- If the pull request can sucessfully be merged into [Luwx/Lightly](https://github.com/Luwx/Lightly), please open it there and I will merge it here.
+My intention is not for this to be a permanent fork (hopefully Luwx comes back!)
+- Similarly, don't open issues here unless the issue was likely caused by some code here that's not in [Luwx/Lightly](https://github.com/Luwx/Lightly)

+These rules are because I don't want to diverge too far from upstream.
+It should be easy for Luwx to catch up.

+Thanks ❤️🐢

 ## Development ⚠️

 Lightly is a work in progress theme, there is still a lot to change, so expect bugs!
 Some applications may suddenly crash or flicker.

-If you have any feedback or encounter some bugs, feel free to open an issue or a pr.

 ## Screenshots